Splatblox: Traversability-Aware Gaussian Splatting for Outdoor Robot Navigation: Results and Analysis

 In \textbf{Scenario 3}, our method again prevails across all metrics (SR, NTL, FR, TRG).
 Both the full points and means variants are able to find the corridor through dense bushes, while the best competing method, Nvblox~\cite{millane2024nvblox}, succeeds only 40\% of the time.

 In \textbf{Scenario 4}, our method consistently outperforms baselines, achieving the highest SR, lowest FR, and shortest traversable paths to the goal.

-Across all scenarios, the full method (all Gaussian points) consistently attains higher SR than the Gaussian-means variant, as trajectories generated from means alone sometimes collide with obstacles.
-The all-points representation is more conservative due to its denser and more precise scene encoding.
-Consequently, its NTL and TRG are generally equal to or slightly higher than the means variant.
-In other words, the full method produces safer, more reliable trajectories at the cost of marginally longer paths and runtimes.
+Across all scenarios, the full method (all Gaussian points) achieves higher SR than the Gaussian-means variant, as using means alone can lead to collisions.
+The denser representation yields more conservative planning, resulting in marginally higher NTL and TRG but more reliable trajectories.

+The advantage of Gaussian splatting extends beyond occupancy alone.
+Sparse LiDAR returns provide discrete surface samples, whereas alpha blending yields a continuous and volumetrically denser scene representation that reduces gaps and discretization artifacts in the ESDF, particularly around thin structures and vegetation.
+Methods relying on LiDAR-based voxel ESDFs (Nvblox, 5 cm local costmap resolution) or segmentation-based traversability without volumetric fusion (GA-Nav) struggle in complex terrain, especially in Scenarios 2 and 3.
+We observe that GA-Nav assigns higher costs to dense vegetation and consequently favors paved surfaces, highlighting the advantage of a promptable model such as CLIPSeg for traversability-aware navigation in unstructured environments.
+Our splat-based representation fuses semantic costs directly in 3D prior to ESDF construction, supporting reliable navigation through narrow traversable corridors where other methods fail.